-2) a characterising fragrance or flavour; however, a smokeless nicotine product may taste of menthol, mint, tea, ginger, rosemary or wood.
+2) a characterising fragrance or flavour; However, the smokeless nicotine product may taste like menthol or mint.

 A smokeless nicotine product may not be sold or otherwise handed over to the consumer in the form of a ready-to-use dose unit weighing less than 0.5 grams or more than 1 gram.